 Blended Family Benefits

-While it may seem that step families face many difficulties when blending two different family units into one, there are great benefits to a blended family as well:
+While it may seem that step families face many problems blending two family units into one, there are great benefits to a blended family as well:

-- Children have the benefit of two, or more, caring parents to provide role models
+- Children have the benefit of two, or more, caring parents to act as role models.

 By understanding the subtleties between the definition of a blended family and the definition of family in general, the finer points of blended families come to the forefront.
-While parents with children from different parents face additional challenges, blended families also enjoy advantages of a unique family structure.
+While parents with children from different parents face additional challenges, blended families also enjoy advantages of a unique family structure and blended family statistics show both points.
 Taking a closer look at your blended family allows you to appreciate the uniqueness and value of every member of your family, no matter what biological or legal relationships may or may not be present.